HMS Lion (1777): Career

-American Revolutionary War
+American War of Independence

 She fought at the Battle of Grenada under Captain William Cornwallis on 6 July 1779, where she was badly damaged and forced to run downwind to Jamaica.
 She remained on the Jamaica station for the next year.

 On 20 March 1780, Lion fought an action in company with two other ships against a French convoy off Monte Cristi, Dominican Republic, protected by Toussaint-Guillaume Picquet de la Motte's squadron.
 The Lion and Cornwallis, then returned Nelson to England.
 On 20 June, a second action by Cornwallis, took place near Bermuda, when Cornwallis' Lion, accompanied by five other ships of the line, met another French convoy carrying six thousand troops for Rhode Island, and protected by Charles-Henri-Louis d'Arsac de Ternay.
 The French were too strong for Cornwallis's squadron, but were content to continue with their mission instead of attacking the smaller British force.